 Ranked among the best minor league ballparks in the country, the stadium itself is almost a bigger reason to go than the on-field product.
 Enjoy the game from the Desert Ford Oasis Pool located just over the centerfield fence, and conveniently located next to a bar.

 Operate Heavy Machinery: Dig This, located off the Strip, allows you to operate bulldozers and excavators typically found on a construction site.
 This out of the ordinary thing to do in Vegas will have you stacking tires, rolling boulders, and digging trenches.
 Dig This packages start in the $20 range.

 Hot Air Balloon Rides: Las Vegas and hot air balloons are rarely used in the same sentence, however, it turns out that several operators near Las Vegas offer the breathtaking experience.
 Ballon baskets hold up to 16 people and travel to an altitude of nearly 10,000 feet providing stunning views throughout the 45-minute ride.

 Check out this hot air balloon ride offer on Groupon that includes breakfast and a wine tasting just an hour outside Vegas.

 Ghost Tours: Vegas has a rich history of violence and tragedy dating back to the days the mob ran the town.
 Those tragedies are said to have perpetuated hauntings at a number of properties on the Strip.
 Vegas Ghosts operates walking tours that take guests to haunted sites while also sharing stories of tragic events and the resulting hauntings.

-Hopefully, we were able to point you towards something weird to do in Vegas!
-Of course, if you need some conventional activities to fill your calendar, you are welcome to check out our ideal 1, 2 or 3 day Las Vegas itinerary.
+Hopefully, our ideas for “crazy things to do in Vegas” was able to point you in the direction of an out-of-the-ordinary activity option that fits your needs!
+Of course, if you need some conventional activities to fill your calendar, you are welcome to check out our ideal 3-day Las Vegas itinerary.